ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

 | SqlServer      |    4.66x | 986.676 ms | 19.0059 ms | 18.6663 ms | 983.779 ms |
 :::

-Unfortunately SQL Server AMD64 image is not just slow under Rosetta/ARM, it's also the slowest RDBMS running on Linux - surprising how much slower a multi-billion dollar commercial database is vs the Free and Open Source PostgreSQL.
+Here we see that SQL Server AMD64 image is not just slow under Rosetta/ARM, it's just consistently slow on Linux - surprising how much slower a multi-billion dollar commercial database is vs the Free and Open Source PostgreSQL.

 ## Multiple Inserts Rows Performance